 Unjust enrichment claims are governed by the two-year statute of limitations in CPRC § 16.003.
 Elledge v.
 Friberg-Cooper Water Supply Corp., 240 S.W.3d 869, 871 (Tex.
 2007).
 "The most logical reading of sections 16.003 and 16.004 is to treat "debt" actions under section 16.004 as breach-of-contract actions that fall under the four-year statute of limitations for such claims, . . . while construing the two-year statute's reference to actions for 'taking or detaining the personal property of another' as applicable to extra-contractual actions for unjust enrichment."
 Id. at 870.
 See also Clark v.
 Dillard's, Inc., 460 S.W.3d 714 (Tex.
 App.-Dallas 2015, no pet.)(applying two-year statute of limitations, court reversed and rendered that plaintiff take nothing on unjust enrichment claim).
-Of questionable authority, see Quigley v.
-Bennett, 256 S.W.3d 356 (Tex.
-App.-San Antonio 2008, no pet.)(court applied four-year statute of limitations to quantum meruit claim).

 Avoid limitations issues.
 Sue and serve defendants promptly.

-The reader is referred to O'Connor's Texas CPRC Plus (2016-2017) and other authorities as to this important defense.
-See pages 1024-1026 where sixteen debt collection limitations periods are summarized.
+See O'Connor's Texas CPRC Plus (2017-2018) and other authorities as to this important defense.
+See pages 1078-1080 where sixteen debt collection limitations periods are summarized